 City matches yearly homicide record

 Aug.
-8—ALBUQUERQUE, N.M. — An isolated road on the far West Side of Albuquerque glowed with the red and blues of police vehicles in the early hours of Sunday.
+9—An isolated road on the far West Side of Albuquerque glowed with the reds and blues of police vehicles in the early hours of Sunday.

 Investigators went to and from a mobile crime lab idling on the asphalt.
 A couple collapsed into each other's arms nearby as witnesses milled about.